coghex/abridgefaraway/README.md

 # A Bridge Far Away...

-use `cabal new-build` to download dependencies and compile
+use `cabal new-build abfa` to download dependencies and compile
 use `./dist-newstyle/build/[arch]/ghc-[ver]/abfa-[ver]/x/abfa/build/abfa/abfa +RTS -s -M[x]m -N[n]` to run with x megabytes and n cores
 src/Game/Settings.hs has some variables that you can mess around with...